 Coursework covers many areas of Manual Therapy, Osteopathic Manipulation, Neuromuscular Facilitation (PNF), Orthopedic and Athletic Rehabilitation

 Courses instructed include Feldenkrais classes for rehabilitation professionals and athletes, orthopedic treatment of the shoulder and spine.

 American Physical Therapy Association, the Oregon Chapter (OPTA), International Feldenkrais Association, The McKenzie Institute International, Oregon Physical Therapists in Independent Practice (OPTIP).

 For the last several years Burke has served as the Sports Medicine provider for the Boneyard Cycling team, the Deschutes Multisport Club, the 2012 Olympic Track and Field Trials in Eugene, the 2013 Prefontaine Classic and the 2014 World Junior Championships at Hayward Field.
 If he’s not competing (slowly!) in many local races, you can often find him on the sidelines offering morale as well as technical support for racers.
-In the evenings he enjoys spending time with his wife Amy and their three pets, travel & studying languages or playing guitar and singing with Truck Stop Gravy at watering holes and celebrations around Central Oregon.
+In the evenings he enjoys spending time with his wife Amy, travel & studying languages or playing guitar and singing with Crazy Otto at watering holes and celebrations around Central Oregon.